mfletchernyc/stripe-projector/README.md

 ![stripes](https://user-images.githubusercontent.com/6414141/89051945-f9b5a000-d322-11ea-945c-2be4d91eba99.png)

 ## about
 Random stripes with user-configurable options.
 Assumes a standard iPad; smaller devices may not have enough room to display the interface.
+Ideally that iPad would be mirrored on a large wall through a bright projector.

 ## debugging
 Use the ```debug``` parameter in the query string.